The Chalk Garden (film): Box office

 The film grossed $180,000 in its second week at Radio City Music Hall in New York City, which was a record for Memorial Day week, and it become the number-one film in the United States.
 It earned theatrical rentals of $3.25 million in the U.S. and Canada.
-Filmink said it "proved again that Mills didn't need the Disney name to bring in the punters."
+Filmink said it "proved again that [Hayley] Mills didn't need the Disney name to bring in the punters."